Simon Barlow: Storylines

 When Amy annoys Simon with her violin, he tries to take it from her.
 However, Ken catches them arguing and they come up with a solution.
 Simon ignores a text from Leanne, which makes Leanne believe she has lost Simon.
 Simon arrives home from school early and Robert Preston (Tristan Gemmill) talks to Simon in an attempt to understand how he is feeling.
 When Simon spots Leanne with Eva looking relaxed, he soon gets angry again.
 Simon and Amy are left alone at Ken's house and Simon ends up hurting Amy.
 Amy tells Ken and Tracy, who contact Leanne.
 Leanne is encouraged by Eva to admit Simon has been hurting her.
 Leanne has to take Simon home and the family agree to get Simon help.

 Leanne arranges for both her and Simon to see a counsellor, with Robert’s support.
 In February 2016, Leanne encourages Simon to do football trials and Simon is successful getting onto the team.
 On the day of his football match, Simon insists that Leanne doesn't come.
 However, she does and brings Ken and Zeedan.
-At the match, Leanne meets Tom (Daniel Casey) again and Simon receives taunts off a teammate.
+At the match, Leanne meets Tom (Daniel Casey) again and Simon receives taunts from a teammate.
 Simon hurts Kyle and Leanne is horrified when Simon tells Zeedan he believes Kyle deserved it.
 After talking to both Ken and Zeedan about her fears, Leanne decides to report Simon to the police.
 Despite Simon claiming it was an accident, Leanne goes to the police and she is forced to reveal that Simon abused her.
 The following day, the police visit Simon and Simon is taken to the station with Ken.
 In the interview, Simon loses his temper and he is later released on bail pending an investigation.
 Simon refuses to go home with Leanne and decides to stay with Ken.
 Later, Leanne gets a visit from Tom, who shows them footage of the incident and Leanne realises Simon was telling the truth.
 Leanne apologises to Simon, but he refuses to forgive her and Simon contacts his dad.
 Leanne gives Simon the choice of staying with Peter during the half term and he decides to go.
+Despite saying he might not come back, he returns two weeks later.